Gathering detailed insights and metrics for micromark-extension-mdx-jsx

 (boolean

-) — whether to addestree
+— whether to add estree

-When authoring markdown with JSX, keep in mind that MDX is a whitespace sensitive and line-based language, while JavaScript is insensitive to whitespace.
+fields to tokens with results from acornWhen authoring markdown with JSX, keep in mind that MDX is a whitespace sensitive and line-based language, while JavaScript is insensitive to whitespace.
 This affects how markdown and JSX interleave with eachother in MDX.
 For more info on how it works, see § Interleaving on the MDX site.

 JavaScript comments in JSX are not supported.